civicboom/civicboom/docs/new-developer.rst

 Code Repositories
 ~~~~~~~~~~~~~~~~~
-repositories in dev-utils:/home/code/git, symlinked as /git, so they can
+repositories are in dev:/home/code/git, symlinked as /git, so they can be
-be accessed as ssh://dev.civicboom.com/git/*reponame*
+accessed as ssh://dev.civicboom.com/git/*reponame*

 - **website**
   - source for the cb-website-* packages